 This glorious 80-mile motorcycle route takes you through some of Scotland’s most picturesque lowlands.
 With an award-winning chippy en-route - and a name like ‘The Devil’s Beeftub’ - there’s not a lot to complain about.

 - Moffat – St Mary’s Loch

 Tip: Take care on this undulating stretch of route – it’s quite narrow in places with no road markings.
 The road has some tight corners crossing bridges over the streams that feed St Mary’s loch.
 Remember to ride the corners at your own pace and regroup on the straights.
 This is motorcycling in Scotland at its best; enjoy!

 - St Mary’s Loch – Innerleithen

 Tip: Expect a bit of a rollercoaster for the climb and epic descent into Innerleithen.
-For those riding in convoy, ride as smooth as you can to keep the group safely together.
-You will experience some stunning scenery, remember to keep your focus on the ride.
+For those riding in convoy, ride as smoothly as you can to keep the group safely together.
+You will experience stunning scenery; remember to keep your focus on the ride.
 There is a great pit stop along the way where you can sit, relax and take in the views across the Loch.

 Stage 3 (20 mins)

 Tip: Take it easy on this stretch as it can get busy.
 Expect to see plenty of cyclists on the route as Innerleithen and Peebles are extremely popular with mountain bikers.
 Use your hand signals to communicate upcoming hazards to other riders.
 Stop for a break in Peebles if you can.
 It’s a good spot to chat to other motorbiker groups.

 Stage 4 (35 mins)